todddeluca/vanvactor_mirna/methods/synaptic_mir_methods.md

 - http://www.targetscan.org/fly_12/fly_12_data_download/Conserved_Family_Conserved_Targets_Info.txt.zip
 - http://www.targetscan.org/fly_12/fly_12_data_download/miR_Family_Info.txt.zip

 In human, data was downloaded to map from mir "families" to NCBI RefSeq Ids and from mir "family" to miRBase Accession.
-In fly, data was downloaded to map from mir "families" to the fly geen symbols they are predicted to target, from mir "family" to miRBase Accession, and from fly gene symbol to flybase gene id.
+In fly, data was downloaded to map from mir "families" to the fly gene symbols they are predicted to target, from mir "family" to miRBase Accession, and from fly gene symbol to flybase gene id.

 ### miRBase